Accessibility

 Why WCAG works best as a foundation

+works best when it's treated as a foundation, not a finish line.
 It should inform how things are built, not define when the work is done.
-The real measure of is not whether something passes, but whether people can complete what they came to do, without unnecessary effort or confusion.
+The real measure of isn't whether something passes, but whether people can complete what they came to do, without unnecessary effort or confusion.
+That requires testing with real users, not just tools.

-A well-designed experience that is not accessible excludes users entirely.
-A compliant experience that is poorly designed includes users, but still makes things harder than they need to be.
-The goal is not to choose between the two, but to align them so that access and exist together.
+and UX need to work together.
+A well-designed experience that isn't accessible excludes users entirely.
+A compliant experience that is poorly designed includes users but still makes things harder than they need to be.
+The goal isn't to choose between the two but to align them so that access and exist together.
+That's where real inclusion happens.

+In practice, this often requires going beyond what is strictly required — because real-world usage is more complex than any set of criteria can fully capture.
+Compliance tells you if something is allowed. tells you if it works.
 And if the goal is to products that people can genuinely use, one without the other will never be enough.

 LET'S WORK TOGETHER